-The Translation Working Group has set up a feedback form in order to collect suggestions for changes or amendments to the present guidelines.
-At least one month prior to each IHTSDO biannual meeting, the feedback form should be sent to the main author n order that the responsible Project Group or SIG may review the feedback submitted and make any necessary updates to the Guidelines.
+The Translation Special Interest Group (SIG) collect suggestions for changes or amendments to the present guidelines.
+At least one month prior to an IHTSDO annual meeting, feedback should be sent to the Chair of the SIG and the IHTSDO Chief Quality Officer who will review the feedback submitted and determine how any necessary updates to the Guidelines will be made.